Capgemini/Apollo/README.md

 Apollo is an open source project to aid with building and deploying IAAS and PAAS services.
-It is particularly geared towards managing containerized applications across multiple hosts, and hooks into other open source products to provide basic mehanisms for deployment, maintenance, and scaling of infrastructure and applications.
+It is particularly geared towards managing containerized applications across multiple hosts, and big data type workloads.
+Apollo leverages other open source components to provide basic mehanisms for deployment, maintenance, and scaling of infrastructure and applications.

 Apollo is built on top of the following components: